CaffeineMC/lithium-fabric/README.md

 ### Manual installation (recommended)

-You will need Fabric Loader 0.10.x or newer installed in your game in order to load Sodium.
+You will need Fabric Loader 0.10.x or newer installed in your game in order to load Lithium.
 If you haven't installed Fabric mods before, you can find a variety of community guides for doing so [here](https://fabricmc.net/wiki/install).

 #### Stable releases